ticianavalle/2016goals/README.md

 2. Life is Strange - finished
 3. Limbo - finished
 4. The Witcher 2 - Assassins of Kings - finished
-5. The Witcher 3 - The Wild Hunt *playing
+5. The Witcher 3 - The Wild Hunt - finished
 6. Ryse son of rome - finished
 7. The Wolf among us - finished
 8. Ori and the blind forest definitive edition - finished